guilhemmarchand/dhl-resubmission-docs/docs/scaling.rst

    :width: 1200px
    :class: with-border

-Using this technique, each worker processes its messages independently which slightly optimize the capabilities of fast consuming messages.
+Using this technique, each worker processes its messages independently which slightly optimise the capabilities of fast consuming messages.

 Configuration of the number of workers on the frontend application
 ------------------------------------------------------------------